- Food and Cooking»

 Herbicide is sprayed to keep weeds from using the vitamins and minerals from the soil.
 Some weeds are so tall and invasive they interfere with harvesting machinery.
 A research study from September 2012 showed herbicide use on gmo herbicide resistant crops is on the rise.
 Scientists have analyzed the data and found very different conclusions from what the gmo seed companies claim about their product.

-Over-reliance on the glyphosate herbicide has led to the development of resistance in weeds causing a steady increase in herbicide use.
+Over-reliance on glyphosate herbicide has led to the development of resistance in weeds causing a steady increase in herbicide use.
 Farmers are also having to add new herbicides on an alternate schedule along with the herbicide that goes with the gmo seed.

-Pesticide use declined by about two percent from 1996 to 2001 which amounted to 31 million pounds.
+Pesticide use declined two percent from 1996 to 2001 which amounted to 31 million pounds.
 Insects migrated to other crops and have also developed a resistance to the Bt toxin in the gmo corn, soy and cotton.
 Bt toxin inside the gmo plants is intended for the purpose of replacing the need to spray pesticide.

 Pesticide and herbicide use is on the rise with gmo crops.